 Coronavirus latest: here’s how many new cases have been recorded in Dacorum over the weekend

-Dacorum has recorded 11 new positive Covid-19 cases over the weekend.
+Dacorum has recorded 39 new positive Covid-19 cases since Thursday.

-On Saturday six cases were recorded and there were five cases were recorded yesterday (Sunday).
+On Friday, 10 cases were recorded, nine cases were recorded on Saturday and 20 cases were recorded yesterday (Sunday).

 Here's a daily breakdown of the figures in Dacorum:

-There have been no new Covid-related deaths recorded in Dacorum, the total is 318, and three new deaths have been recorded in Hertfordshire, the total is 2,444 - according to Public Health England (deaths within 28 days of positive test).
+There has been one new Covid-related death recorded in Dacorum, the total is 317.
+There have been 11 new deaths recorded in Hertfordshire, the total is 2,432 - according to Public Health England (deaths within 28 days of positive test).

 The figures come from the Government website which is available for the public to view here.